-The QC 45’s sound is much in-keeping with the NC 700 HP, and as such they’re a clean, detailed and sharp presentation.
-Compare them to the Sony WH-1000XM4 or Philips Fidelio L3, and they’re not as musical.
+The QC 45’s sound is much in-keeping with Bose’s previous efforts, and as such they offer the listener a clean, detailed and sharp presentation.
+Compare them to the Sony WH-1000XM5 or Philips Fidelio L3, and they’re not as musical in their temperament.

 But the QuietComforts are strong in a range of areas.
-Bose’s Active EQ serves to modulate the performance regardless of volume level, and their sense of dynamism is fleshed out well with a distinct difference in communicating the highs and lows of a track.
+Bose’s Active EQ serves to modulate the performance regardless of volume level, and their sense of dynamism is fleshed out well with a distinct difference in communicating the difference between the highs and lows of a track.

-They perform well towards the top end of the frequency range, their sharp tone giving treble notes sparkle and brightness in Raven’s GoGo Penguin.
-They’re a punchy performer, bass defined with a tautness, reined in rather than let loose but still enough to have impact.
+They perform well at the top end of the frequency range; their sharp tone gives treble notes sparkle and brightness in Raven’s GoGo Penguin.
+They’re a punchy performer to boot, bass is defined with a tautness, reined in but still enough to the low end to have impact.

-It’s with vocals where the Bose aren’t as good as their rivals.
-Parting Ways from the Soul soundtrack lacks the focus of the Sony rivals, the lyrics rendered with a chilly tone that’s also present in Faye Webster’s Sometimes.
-It’s a more clinical, neutral tone and while that perhaps treats voices with more consistency but robs of emotion – an area where the Sony headphones excel.
+It’s how it deals with vocals where the Bose slip against their rivals.
+Parting Ways from the Soul soundtrack lacks the focus of the Sony, the lyrics rendered with a chilly tone that’s also present in Faye Webster’s Sometimes.
+It’s a more clinical, neutral tone and while that perhaps treats voices with more consistency it robs of emotion in the process – and that’s an area where the Sony XM5 excel.

-Feed them a simple track, like John Powell’s The Bedroom, and the clarity, sharpness and detail of the guitar strums are excellent.
-You can hear every pluck of the guitar, every difference in the notes.
+Detail is excellent, thanks to its levels of sharpness and definition.
+Feed them a track, like John Powell’s The Bedroom, and the clarity, sharpness and detail of the guitar strums are excellent.
+You can hear every pluck of the guitar, the difference between each note.
 The instruments in Robert Glasper’s London are naturally conveyed, with the Bose displaying a weightiness and sense of precision to the percussion that thoroughly engages.